invett/nn.based.intersection.classficator/wiki/log.md

     - resnet18
       - train.data + val.data = alcala-26.01.2021_selected_augmented_warped_1/
         - Difference with previous SWEEPS
-            - set decimateStep = 2 (one of of two, 50%).
+            - set decimateStep = 2 (one of two, 50%).
 This will differ from the previous SWEEPS!
             - using `26.01.2021_selected_augmented_warped_1` instead of `26.01.2021_selected_augmented_warped_5` of [Resnet Warping Alclaa](https://wandb.ai/chiringuito/lstm-based-intersection-classficator/sweeps/n0r5wtvt)

         Tests: